MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab2_ExtendwithPowerPlatform.md

 10. Click **New step**.
 In the Choose an action step, search for **Send an email (V2)**, select it and sign in with your outlook account and accept the consent if prompted.

 11. Enter the following:

-	**To**: Email address
+	- **To**: Email address

-	**Subject**: Churn Customers Surge Alert !!!
+	- **Subject**: Churn Customers Surge Alert !!!

-	**Body**: Customers in segment HighRiskForChurn has crossed the threshold.
+	- **Body**: Customers in segment HighRiskForChurn has crossed the threshold.
 Review the customer list.

-12. Click **Save**
+12. Click **Save**.

-13. To test your PowerAutomate, go back to your Customer Insights environment and edit your **High Risk For Churn** segment condition as ChurnScore greater than 0.5 instead of 0.6 which adds some more customers to your segment and triggers this Power Automate.
+13. To test your Power Automate flow, go back to your Customer Insights environment and edit your **High Risk For Churn** segment condition as ChurnScore greater than 0.5 instead of 0.6 which adds some more customers to your segment and triggers this Power Automate.

 You should receive an email once the segment is refreshed.